-Domestic cats are not the ideal species to try to fit into the average household, despite their having been domesticated for thousands of years.
+Despite having been domesticated for thousands of years, domestic cats are not the ideal species to try to fit into the average household.
 For most of that time, cats were mainly outdoors or indoor-outdoor.
-In today’s world it’s not safe for cats outside so many live strictly indoors.
-Living outdoors also gave cats control over their routines and their environment.
+In today’s world it’s not safe for cats outside, so many live strictly indoors.
+Living outdoors gave cats control over their routines and their environment.
 Nowadays they may be completely dependant on their owners for everything – food, water, play, elimination and the timing of all of these.
 This alone is stressful for the independent nature of a cat.

 Many behavioral and health problems in cats are related to the fact that we expect them to live in an environment they are not quite suited for.
 The better job you do adjusting your household to the emotional and behavioral style of the feline, the happier and less stressed your cat will be.
 Less stress reduces the risk of vomiting, bladder disease, overgrooming and behavior problems.

-In feline society, cats need to have free and immediate access to essential resources at all times, which helps them to feel in control of their environment.
-This includes food and litter boxes, but access to vertical space, for example a high shelf, a tall scratching post or the top of the refrigerator to perch on, is very important to them as well.
-Having high places to go relaxes many cats because their natural strategy for minimizing fear and anxiety is to climb.
-Other cats prefer to hide on the ground – in the wild they might hide in a bush instead of climbing a tree.
-Providing a dark, quiet place can make a big difference.
-Flight and hiding are both important to cats.
+In a natural feline environment, cats have free and immediate access to essential resources at all times, which helps them to feel in control of their environment.
+This includes food and litter boxes, and also access to vertical space.
+Flight and hiding are both important to felines.
 Failure to provide ways they can do these things leads to chronic stress.

 A cat’s primary defensive strategy is flight.
 In nature, cats are both predators and preyed upon by larger animals.
 They tend to view punishment or being restrained as an attack and will behave accordingly, often injuring someone with their fight or flight response.
 The human tendency to pick up cats to cuddle or restrain them can seem potentially threatening to them.
 To help avoid problems, early handling of kittens should include lifting, gently restraining, and touching the kitten all over its body.
 It’s best to let cats come to you for petting rather than to follow them around grabbing them – an important concept to teach to children with pets.

 Ensuring that cats expend sufficient mental and physical energy during the day is important for weight control and physical and mental fitness.
 Cats are designed for short bursts of energy-consuming activity (as in hunting for mice), interspersed with periods of rest and relaxation.
 Misdirected predatory behaviors (such as attacking the owner’s feet under the covers) can contribute to stress and frustration for both cat and owner.
-Inappropriate habits may arise, including overeating, overgrooming and attacking or chewing inappropriate objects.
+Inappropriate habits may arise when cats don’t get enough play and exercise, including overeating, overgrooming and attacking or chewing inappropriate objects.

 Providing active play at least twice a day helps to burn off some of a cat’s play drive and energy.
 It also burns calories and keeps the cat happy.
 If you go on YouTube and search on “cats on exercise wheels” you can see cats entertaining and exercising themselves on big wheels and treadmills.
 Cats want to exercise and often enjoy it enough to seek out these seemingly un-catlike activities.
 Couch potato cats are not only unhealthy but often they are chronically depressed.